aromsa/programming-univbasics-2-if-end-statement/README.md

 ## ![Selection Glyph](https://curriculum-content.s3.amazonaws.com/programming-univbasics-2/sequence-and-comments/Selection_mini.png) Write an `if...elsif...else...end`

 Sometimes choices are strictly limited to a path A or path B option, sometimes there's a third, fourth, option.
-In that case we need the `if...elsif...else...end` statement.
+In that case, we need the `if...elsif...else...end` statement.

 ```ruby